-4. PKO Bank Polski SA has signed with EVO Payments International Acquisition GmbH an agreement for twenty-year strategic alliance in the electronic payment market and therefore sold a significant portion of shares in eService Sp. z o.o.
-5. PKO Bank Hipoteczny SA was formed, the operations of which include issuing long-term mortgage bonds and granting long-term mortgage loans to retail customers.
-6. PKO Bank Polski SA acquired shares of Nordea Group companies, including Nordea Polska SA and a portfolio of amounts due from corporate customers.
-In October 2014, a legal merger of the banks was carried out.
-7. PKO Towarzystwo Ubezpieczeń SA was formed, which provides property insurance services to retail customers of PKO Bank Polski SA.
-8. Expansion into foreign markets through actions aimed to establish the first foreign corporate branch of PKO Bank Polski SA abroad (in Frankfurt am Main in the Federal Republic of Germany).
-2016 1.
-Approval of the 2016-2020 strategy: 'We support the development of Poland and the Poles' the objective of which is to continue to strengthen the position of the Bank Group as a leader in key market segments, increase the innovativeness and adapt to customer needs.
-2016 2.
-Continuing the expansion to foreign markets - measures aimed at forming another foreign corporate branch of PKO Bank Polski in the Czech Republic.
-3. Starting cooperation with Poczta Polska SA in the scope of payment card handling.
+- 4. PKO Bank Polski SA has signed with EVO Payments International Acquisition GmbH an agreement for twenty-year strategic alliance in the electronic payment market and therefore sold a significant portion of shares in eService Sp. z o.o. - 5.
+PKO Bank Hipoteczny SA was formed, the operations of which include issuing long-term mortgage bonds and granting long-term mortgage loans to retail customers. - PKO Bank Polski SA acquired shares of Nordea Group, including shares of Nordea Bank Polska SA and a portfolio of amounts due from corporate customers.
+In October 2014, a legal merger of the banks was carried out. - 7.
+PKO Towarzystwo Ubezpieczeń SA was formed, which provides property insurance services to retail customers of PKO Bank Polski SA. - 8.
+Expansion into foreign markets through actions aimed to establish the first foreign corporate branch of PKO Bank Polski SA abroad (in Frankfurt am Main in the Federal Republic of Germany). - 1.
+Approval of the 2016-2020 strategy: 'We support the development of Poland and the Poles' the objective of which is to continue to strengthen the position of the Bank Group as a leader in key market segments, increase the innovativeness and adapt to customer needs. - 2.
+PKO Leasing SA belonging to the Bank's Group successfully closed the transaction of acquiring Raiffeisen-Leasing Polska SA, thus becoming the main lease provider in Poland with an over 13% market share. - PKO Bank Hipoteczny SA effected the issue of mortgage bonds with the highest possible Moody's rating of Aa3 that can be achieved by Polish securities. - 4.
+Continuing the expansion to foreign markets measures aimed at forming abroad another branch of Bank in the Czech Republic. - 5.
+Starting cooperation with Poczta Polska SA in the scope of payment card handling.